prisma/prisma-examples/accelerate/nuxtjs-starter/README.md

 # Prisma Accelerate Example: Nuxt.js Starter

+## Introduction
+The quote generator typically fetches and returns a random quote from a predefined set of quotes.
+In the context of your Nuxtjs application, the quote generator is a service that provides quotes, potentially with some caching strategy applied to optimize performance and reduce the load on the server.

+## General Steps of a Quote Generator:
+- Fetch a Random Quote: It selects a random quote from a collection of quotes.
+- Apply Caching Strategy: Depending on the request, it may apply different caching strategies (e.g., TTL, SWR, or no caching).
+- Return the Quote: The selected quote is returned, possibly along with metadata about the caching status and other relevant information.

 This project showcases how to use Prisma ORM with Prisma Accelerate in a Nuxt.js application.
 It [demonstrates](./server/api/quotes.ts#L11-27) every available [caching strategy in Accelerate](https://www.prisma.io/docs/data-platform/accelerate/concepts#cache-strategies).

 ## Prerequisites